RhynoVDS/ObjectTransport/README.md

 A lightweight library that allows you to send and receive objects over TCP or UDP.
 ObjectTranport aims to be a network framework that is as simple and lightweight as possible.

-Multiple serialization options are available:
+Multiple serialization options are available such as Protobuf.
-Protobuf
-Json

 Serialization is injectable and you can implement your own.

 ## Install